fermyon/developer/content/spin/serverless-ai-hello-world.md

 {{ blockEnd }}

 Now that your app is built, there are three ways to test your Serverless AI app.
 One way to test the app is to run inferencing locally.
 This means running a LLM on your CPU.
-This is not as optimal compared to deploying to Fermyon’s Serverless AI which is performed by a high-powerful GPU in the cloud).
+This is not as optimal compared to deploying to Fermyon’s Serverless AI, which uses high-powered GPUs in the cloud.
 To know more about this method, including downloading LLMs to your local machine, check out [the in-depth tutorial](https://developer.fermyon.com/spin/ai-sentiment-analysis-api-tutorial) on Building a Sentiment Analysis API using Serverless AI.

 Here are the two other methods for testing your app: